-Have you been attacked by a pit bull dog in Maryland or Virginia?
-Did you know that the owners of animals such as dogs have a duty, in the event their animals have a prior propensity towards violence, to undertake safety measures to prevent future attacks or dog bites?
+Have you been attacked by a pit bulldog in Maryland or Virginia?
+Did you know that the owners of animals such as dogs have a duty, in the event their animals have a prior propensity toward violence, to undertake safety measures to prevent future attacks or dog bites?
 Further, in Maryland, owners may be held strictly liable for harm caused by certain dangerous breeds of dogs.

 Animal Attack Lawyers Ready to Assist You

-If you have been injured an animal attack, you may be entitled to bring a claim for compensation.
-Call Bob Katz today for a free dog bite injury consultation.
+If you have been injured in an animal attack, you may be entitled to bring a claim for compensation.
+Call Bob Katz Law today for a free dog bite injury consultation.
 As a victim of someone else’s carelessness, you may have a right to recover compensation for your injuries.
-We are presently accepting dog bite cases in Maryland, Virginia and Washington D.C.
-Call us today at 1-888-540-2599.
+We are presently accepting dog bite cases in Maryland, Virginia, and Washington, DC Call us today at 410-576-4287.

 Differences Between Dog Bite Laws in Maryland and Virginia

-What many people fail to realize, is that personal injury laws are often very different from one state to another.
+Many people fail to realize that personal injury laws are often very different from one state to another.
 Dog bite laws, for example, are different in Virginia than they are in Maryland and the District of Columbia.
 Where an owner lives or where a bite occurs may affect what law applies to the lawsuit.
 These differences can be very important to both dog owners and dog bite victims.
 Below we will discuss some of the main differences in dog bite law.

 Dog Bite Liability in Maryland

 Under Maryland law, an injured victim may be able to recover compensation under two theories of liability; negligence or strict liability.

 Negligent Dog Bite Cases in Maryland